Human Papilloma Virus (HPV)

 - Genital warts are diagnosed by visual inspection

-- People with cervixes (females) are often diagnosed with high risk strains of HPV on the basis of abnormal Pap tests, therefore it is important for sexually active people to get regular Pap tests beginning at the age of 25.
+- People with cervixes (female bodied people) are often diagnosed with high risk strains of HPV on the basis of abnormal Pap tests, therefore it is important for sexually active people with cervixes to get regular Pap tests beginning at the age of 25.
 Most people will continue screening every 3 years (or as recommended by health professional) until the age of 69.

 - Pap tests (also called cervical screenings) are used to screen for pre-cancerous changes in the cervix, most of which are related to HPV; they are not used exclusively as diagnosis tool.
 When cervical screening is done every 3 years, you can reduce your risk of cervical cancer by 70%

 - HPV DNA testing for high risk strains of HPV is now available for people with cervixes (using a cervical swab) for a fee through Life Labs